 Automation lets you craft highly-targeted, personalized messages that address a customer’s particular barriers to purchasing, therefore making it much more likely they will purchase.

-The basis of marketing automation is simply using the tools you have to get customers and target these customers with content that is tailored to them, and that is based on their behavior.
 It is about giving them the information and options they need when they need them.
 This makes their purchase decision easier, thereby increasing your conversion rates and revenue.

 Doing Marketing Automation Right

 Marketing automation can make a marketer’s life easier, which tempts them to automate everything without tailoring that process to their goals.
 The point here is using marketing automation in a way that makes sense for both our customers and us.
 For example, if a customer is ready to purchase, we could send them an email with a coupon code that makes that decision easier to make.
 The goal here is to make more sales, and automation tells us it is time to send the email and what it should contain.